Dowline1/pands-problem-set/README.md

 This repository contains my solutions to the problem set 2019 for the module Programming & Scripting at GMIT.

-(See here for the instructions)(https://github.com/ianmcloughlin/problems-pands-2019/raw/master/problems.pdf)
+Click [here] for the instructions: (https://github.com/ianmcloughlin/problems-pands-2019/raw/master/problems.pdf)

 ## How to download this repository

-1. Go to Github.
+1. Clsik
 2. Click the download button.

 ## How to run the code